chauluong/ArchitecturalPatterns/README.md

-# ArchitecturalPatterns
+# Architectural Patterns
 This repo is for practice Architectural Patterns.
-Each patterns will be implemented in each branch
+Each patterns will be implemented in each branch.
+1. Microservices
+2. Event-Driven Microservice